Mecha-Weasel/wgasm/readme-v1-v2.txt

 perform any direct action on the game-servers themselves.
 These include:

 * prepare-debian.sh          Run as "root", prepares OS for installation.
-* install-weaselsscripts.sh  Run as "game-servers", installs the system.
+* install-wdsms.sh  Run as "game-servers", installs the system.
 * install-steamcmd.sh        Run as "game-servers", installs SteamCMD.
 * install-stencils.sh        Run as "game-servers", installs Stencils.